Voice

 UDP Connections

 UDP is the most likely protocol that clients will use.
 First, we open a UDP connection to the IP and port provided in the Ready payload.
 If required, we can now perform an IP Discovery using this connection.
-Once we've fully discovered our external IP and UDP port, we can then tell the voice WebSocket what it is by sending a Select Protocol as outlined above, and receive our Session Description to begin sending/receiving voice data.
+Once we've fully discovered our external IP and UDP port, we can then tell the voice WebSocket what it is by sending a Select Protocol as outlined above, and receive our Session Description to begin sending/receiving RTC data.

 IP Discovery